GayGaal/GACD_Course_Project/CodeBook.md

 ### Coding Process

 For the purposes of easier code understanding, the script `run_analysis.R`
-contains all the comments on the processes of the analyis.
+contains all the comments on the processes of the analysis.

-The script is devided into 7 main steps:
+The script is divided into 7 main steps:

 **1. Step 1 - downloading the data and preparing filepaths**
 During this step, a folder for the downloaded data is created, a zip file is downloaded,